 4. The past is past.
 Let it stay there

 As a couple who had been dating for 5 long years, we did know a great deal about each other’s past.
 That also meant we could easily point fingers at each other, in an attempt to distract the other person from the issue in hand.
-When during an argument my husband said that I have been always confused, given the multiple switches in my career, it hurt.
-And when I broke down, he apologised, and we made it a rule to never refer to anything that we might have done in the past.
+When during an argument my husband said that I have always been confused, given the multiple switches in my career, it hurt.
+And when I broke down, he apologized, and we made it a rule to never refer to anything that we might have done in the past.
 It is irrelevant, hurtful and demeaning.

 5. Acknowledge each other’s’ feelings

 While arguing, give each other the benefit of doubt and acknowledge the anger, frustration, anguish or disappointment.
 For a productive conversation, you need to drop your gun and open your heart.
-Whatever feelings your spouse may be having, you should acknowledge them, accept them, think about them and then conclude positively.
+Whatever feelings your spouse may have, you should acknowledge them, accept them, think about them and then conclude positively.